 The squalene oil of amaranth is used as a vegetable oil alternative to shark oil.
 It was also used as a dye due to its betalains, which contain natural pigments.
 It was also used as a digestive aid for troubled stomachs.
 Species like love-lies-bleeding, or princess feather, are grown as ornamental species.

-Improved bone health– vitamins and minerals like calcium, phosphorous, and manganese found in amaranth contribute towards maintaining good bone density and porosity.
+Improved bone health– vitamins and minerals like calcium, phosphorus, and manganese found in amaranth contribute towards maintaining good bone density and porosity.
 They aid in the production of hydroxyapatite and collagen, which are both essential in maintaining bone strength and matrix.
-Sarker 2020

-Reduction in cholesterol– studies of rats with protein isolate of A. mategazzianus for 28 days elicited a 16% decrease in total cholesterol concentration, while the seed or sprout extract after 28 days elicited a decrease in weight, LDL and total cholesterol.
+Reduction in cholesterol– studies of rats with protein isolate of A. mategazzianus for 28 days elicited a 16% decrease in total cholesterol concentration, while the seed or sprout extract after 28 days elicited a decrease in weight, LDL, and total cholesterol.
 Phytoestrols in these extracts compete with lipids, reducing their absorption while simultaneously promoting the fecal excretion of bile.
-Lado 2015

-Anti-Inflammation capacity– the seed and sprout extracts of A. cruentus worked against inflammation by reducing production of interleukin 6, an inflammation agent.
+Anti-Inflammation capacity– The seed and sprout extracts of A. cruentus worked against inflammation by reducing production of interleukin 6, an inflammation agent.
 This is due to the betacyanin compound.
 The betacyanin plus carotenoids also aids in vision improvement.
-Pasko 2016

 Amaranth’s main use remains as a food and can also be a nutraceutical supplement.